Click here to download as a PDF

 2.1 Is there a standard application for free care?

 Contact the hospital’s business office and ask for an HCAP application.
 The hospital will review your application and may ask for income documentation.
-If your documented family income is below the federal poverty income limits in place on the date of service or admission, the hospital will write off its portion of the bill.
-Please keep in mind that the state “free care rule” does not apply to bills from doctors or other medical care providers, nor does it apply to residents of other states or out-of-state hospitals.
-Also remember that most hospitals have discounted payment programs for patients whose incomes are above the federal poverty limits, so if you are not eligible for free care be sure to inquire about other charity care policies or programs the hospital may have.
+If your documented family income is below the federal poverty level guidelines in place on the date of service or admission, the hospital will write off its portion of the bill.
+Please keep in mind that the state’s “free care rule” does not apply to bills from doctors or other medical care providers, nor does it apply to residents of other states or out-of-state hospitals.
+Also remember that most hospitals have discounted payment programs for patients whose incomes are above the federal poverty levels, so if you are not eligible for free care be sure to inquire about other charity care policies or programs the hospital may offer.

 2.2a Is there a limit to the amount of time a hospital must take applications for free care?

-There is no required application, but OHA and ODM recommend this sample.
+An application is not required, but OHA and ODM recommend this sample.